-1) Gantry Over Conservatory – This price is for a scaffold company to erect a scaffold tower either side of a conservatory or other outbuilding and bridge the gap.
+1) Gantry Over Conservatory – This price is for a scaffolding company to erect a scaffold tower on either side of a conservatory or other outbuilding and bridge the gap.
 This setup is perfect for installing windows above a large conservatory, replacing the roofline boards and guttering or doing repairs to the wall or roof.
 Good access to the rear of the property is usually required.

 2) Scaffold For Roof Access – This is typically used when carrying out extensive replacement work to the roof.
 All sides of the property will be scaffolded and there is usually an upper level on any gable ends.
 This type of scaffold is required for any work at height projects where roof edge protection is required.